StefanoTesla/Oxygen-Builder-filter/README.md

 You can use multiple value for the attribute separating by comma with resulting html like this `<div class"what you want" attributeName="Value1,Value2,Value3">`

 ## How to use it

 This script need two block code, one custom css class, and div with attribute setted up.

 # 1) Add the filter box

-A costum code block where you want and past this code:
+A custmm code block where you want and past this code:

 `<button type="button" onclick="st-filter()">Filter!</button>`

-This is needed to fire the filter function, in this div will be append all the checkboxs to filter the data, but this is done by js after reading all the data attribute values, you can add your own costum css code to style as you want.
+This is needed to fire the filter function, in this div will be append all the checkboxs to filter the data, but this is done by js after reading all the data attribute values, you can add your own custom css code to style as you want.

 ![filter div codeblock](https://user-images.githubusercontent.com/92517402/183067878-1686016a-3d74-4d1e-b870-4e796abe025d.png)

 **Take note of the codeblock id, or rename as you want**

-note: in my case filter button is displaye before the option checkbox, if you want it before you can add a simple div with a custom id `<div class"what you want" id="filter-checkbox></div>` and use this div id in `PUT_YOUR_CODEBLOCK_ID` (see after where)
+note: in my case filter button is displaye before the option checkbox, if you want it, before the button code you can add a simple div with a custom id `<div class"what you want" id="filter-checkbox></div>` and use this div id in `PUT_YOUR_CODEBLOCK_ID` (see after where)

 # 2) Add the script function

-In the end of the page, or anyway after the content with the attributes you need to add another and past the code you will find on `script.js` file
+In the end of the page, or anyway after the content with attributes you need to add another code block and past the code you will find on `script.js` file

 ## 2-1)

-Replace `PUT_YOUR_ATTRIBUTE_NAME` (twice time) with the attribute you inserted on the div and repalace `PUT_YOUR_CODEBLOCK_ID` with the filter buttom code block ID (the one you added before)
+Replace `PUT_YOUR_ATTRIBUTE_NAME` with the attribute you inserted on the div and repalace `PUT_YOUR_CODEBLOCK_ID` with the filter buttom code block ID (the one you added before)